-Matches match at the youth level are often devoid of adequate competition for the skills of the players.
+Matches at the youth level are often devoid of adequate competition for the skills of the players.
 Winning by a large goal difference is seen as a success.
 Especially by parents, but sometimes also by coaches.
 The reward (success) should be tailored to the level of the challenge faced by the young players.
 The scale of difficulty and level of success should be difficult enough to force players to make as much effort as possible at all levels of development.
 When a 9-0 game is won, we can't talk about success in terms of the scale of difficulty of achieving it.
 The perception of parents is different.
 The dry result confirms the belief that their child is making progress.
 This is one of many examples of an unhealthy winning culture.
 The information flowing to the young player is that he has achieved an amazing success.
 All those around are congratulating themselves on a great match, the goals scored, forgetting that in fact the young players didn’t have to make too much effort to achieve that success.
 This is not good for their individual development and in no way develops the potential of young players, who at this level need stimulation consistent with their level of individual skills.

 Looking at it from a coach's point of view, I can say that it is very difficult to force on players learning behaviour patterns relative to their needs in such a match environment.
 An unhealthy culture of winning, the lack of tailoring challenges to be consistent with the level of success achieved leads to a lack of intrinsic motivation, complacency and, as a result, a negative impact on the development of players' potential.
 Such a match environment happens quite often and in my opinion is a waste of time for both players and coaches.

 Players could use this time to much better effect during training sessions.
 Winning this way not only doesn't develop players, but it doesn't really tell them how to deal with real challenges during a match.
 It also has a bad effect on the ability to learn.
 To become a better player, the match environment should give you opportunities to make mistakes and learn from failure.
 However, it is difficult to make mistakes when you win a match with a large difference in the score and you face a complete lack of competition.
 The player is learning in a fairly predictable match environment, but should develop his potential as often as possible in an unpredictable environment.
 This short-lived and false sense of success is celebrated by everyone around and has an impact on how the players themselves perceive success.
 It is not the best training and experience for developing the individual potential of young players at an academy.